Marketing Benchmarking: is it just for making Savings?

-The bottom line is always a fundamental part of decision making.
 You don’t want to spend more of your marketing budget than you need too, and it can be shocking to discover that a campaign cost you 20% more than others in the same market.

-Accurate and up to date data, that includes asset costs, staffing rates and deliverables provides full visibility into marketing costs and helps you to make informed decisions around agency, campaign and budget allocation.
+Accurate and up to date data, that includes asset costs, staffing rates and deliverables provides full visibility into your marketing spend and empower you to make informed decisions around agency, campaign and budget allocation.
 What you need, is a marketing benchmarking platform that has collated a rich tapestry of data touchpoints to give a depth of insight and ensures you can fully assess your marketing cost parameters before you finalise your agency negotiations.

 Improved Efficiencies and Strategy

-Marketing Benchmarking is also a key performance indicator (KPI) that can help you to dig deeply into your scope of work to determine whether or not it has met specific targets, or if an agency is performing better than another, or how efficiently a campaign is operating.
-A mixed dataset allows you to analyse different KPIs and determine how they will measurably impact your planning, ensuring campaigns are carefully aligned to your wider brand strategy.
+Marketing Benchmarking is also a metric to enable you to dig deeply into your scope of work to determine whether or not it has met your targets, or if one agency is performing better than another.
+A mixed dataset allows you to analyse different metrics and determine how you will measure the impact to ensure marketing campaigns are aligned to your wider brand strategy.

-You would also look to monitor the overall cost savings to enable scrutinization of your marketing costs, assess the areas that require improvement, and make significant top line savings.
+Marketing benchmarking also enables you to monitor the overall cost savings to enable scrutinization of your marketing costs, assess the areas that require improvement, and make significant top line marketing budget savings.

-Any savings identified can then be funnelled back into additional campaigns or more creative with agencies that have met the benchmarking metrics and are performing according to expected standards.
+Any marketing budget savings can then be redeployed into additional campaigns or more creative with agencies that have met the benchmarking metrics and are performing according to expected standards.

 Benchmarking, is it just for marketing budget savings?